 - All participants are required to transport any equipment/ instruments needed for the performance.
 Pianos will be provided.
 Please see next page for more information about Festival rules.

 WHAT YOU REALLY NEED TO KNOW ABOUT SOLO AND ENSEMBLE RULES

-- 2. Every group or soloist must have an original score with all the parts on it to receive a rating.
+2. Every performance must have an original score with all the parts on it to receive a rating.

-- 5. The festival does not provide any instruments (except a piano).
-You must bring your own percussion equipment or tuba.
-Percussionists, please see Ms. Stout with what you need as soon as possible so we can arrange to help provide large instruments (marimba, timpani, etc).
+5. The festival does not provide any instruments (except a piano).
+You must bring your own percussion equipment, bass, tuba, euphonium, cello, etc. Percussionists, please see Ms. Stout with what you need as soon as possible so we can arrange to help provide large instruments (marimba, timpani, etc).

 If you follow all the above rules, you will receive one of the following ratings from the adjudicator: